-Under Stuart’s leadership, Wilmington Paper has continued to grow, affiliating with Recycling Management Resources (10 Recycling plants), adding Green Logistics, and a successful scrap brokering and trading arm which works in all 48 contiguous states and around the world.
+Under Stuart’s leadership, what is now The WIlmington Group has continued to grow, creating Recycling Management Resources (10 Recycling plants), founding Green Logistics and adding Royal Shredding, as well as operating a successful scrap brokering and trading arm which works in all 48 contiguous states and around the world.

-A third generation of Luries are now part of Wilmington Paper as Stuart’s sons, Brett (president), and Joshua (Data Analytics and Information), manage key parts of the business.
+A third generation of Luries are now part of The Wilmington Group as Stuart’s sons, Brett (president), and Joshua (Data Analytics and Information), manage key parts of the business.
 Stuart and his wife Karen, also have a daughter, Erin, and six grandchildren.

 GALDINO CLARO, CEO

-Galdino Claro was appointed Chief Executive Officer in January 2023.
+Galdino Claro was appointed Chief Executive Officer of The Wilmington Gro in January 2023.

 Galdino has over 30 years of international executive leadership experience, including 10 years as CEO of large publicly and privately owned corporations in addition to 21 years as an international executive within Alcoa Inc.

 He last served as a consultant, and a non-executive director of Natural Resources Partners, a publicly traded company.